-There are certain neighbourhoods and towns within Singapore which is more popular with new permanent residents to live at.
+There are certain neighbourhoods and towns within Singapore to stay at which are more popular with new permanent residents who applied for Singapore PR application and just got approved.
 Here are some of the more popular ones where lots of new and successful PR applicants in Singapore tend to prefer renting or buying a place at in our country!

 Holland Village area